Tedby141/Tedby141/README.md

 2. Even if I don't have c+h in my name, it's ALWAYS allowed unless my name is dniuf/dni/etc. But if it says like iwc, iwec or so, FEEL MORE THAN FREE TO SIT DOWN WITH ME!
 3. I'm offtab a LOT, so I might disconnect or reply late, hence whispering to talk to me is much more preferred!
 I'm NOT ignoring you, PROMISE!!
 4. I curse a lot AND I say reclaimable slurs, PLEASE tell me if you're uncomfortable with that, I will not be mad and I'll try to think before speaking a bit more! <3
+5. As with number one, the reason I am quiet and so introverted is because I do have really bad social anxiety.
+But once I get to know someone, I'm much more open!
+6. I can start to cling really easily if you talk to me a lot and so.
+I won't depend on you like my life depends on it, but expect me to be like "omg omgo mgomg hiii omggg hiii can i hang out with u" and shit, because I am a really lonely individual and search out safe spaces and people to be safe around though I don't really take that first step due to my social anxiety and anxiety in general.

 **DNI**

 I don't really have a dni.
 Though i put this here anyway to make it clear like, just be a normal human person.
 Like, basic dni such as homophobia, transphobia, racism, xenophobia, ableism, creeps and self-proclaimed "problematic people", etc etc you know the drill.
 Though I will add that I'm soon turning 18, I'd prefer people 15 and under to interact with caution!

+And Honestly, dni if you're just talking to me because of drama since I put shit behind me really easily.

 ★